-Dr Russell is co-chair of the Women's Classical Committee UK for 2017-19, an Athena Swan panellist, and a member of the AHRC Peer Review College, and serves on the editorial board of the American Journal of Philology and the Libera Res Publica monograph series (Seville/Zaragoza).
+Dr Russell was co-chair of the Women's Classical Committee UK for 2017-19.
+She is an Athena Swan panellist and a member of the AHRC Peer Review College, and serves on the editorial board of the American Journal of Philology and the Libera Res Publica monograph series (Seville/Zaragoza).
 From 2020, she is the Roman History Area Editor for the digital Oxford Classical Dictionary.

 Current research projects